futureaiitofficial/prosumeai/docs/deployment/VPS_DEPLOYMENT_WORKFLOW.md

 ## 🚀 Complete Development to Production Pipeline

-This guide covers the complete workflow for making changes and deploying them to your VPS after initial production deployment.
+This guide covers the complete workflow for making changes and deploying them to your VPS after initial production deployment, including the new image architecture for persistent storage.

 ## 📋 Prerequisites